gauravnba/gauravnba.github.io/about.md

 ## Gaurav Nanda - Game Programmer

 <span class="image left"><img src="{{ "/images/Gaurav Nanda_FIEA.jpg" | absolute_url }}" alt="" /></span>
 I'm a game programmer, and closet martial artist.
-I recently graduated from <a target="_blank" href="https://fiea.ucf.edu/">Florida Interactive Entertainment Academy (FIEA)</a> with a Master's degree in game programming.
+I recently graduated from <a target="_blank" href="https://fiea.ucf.edu/">Florida Interactive Entertainment Academy (FIEA)</a> with a Master's degree in Interactive Media with a major in Programming.

-Before studying at FIEA, I was working in Information Technology services (CRM Middleware) and found that everyday I felt less of a programmer.
-So I decided to try game programming on my own time and it seemed to stick.
-Which is why I pursued it academically.
+Before studying at FIEA, I was working in Information Technology services (CRM Middleware) and found that I did not feel satisfied with that kind of software development.
+I started learning game programming in my spare time and then decided to pursue it academically.

 I enjoy working as a generalist on game projects with particular focus on gameplay and physics programming.
 Trying to learn animation and graphics programming currently.
-I particularly enjoy working in multidisciplinary teams because of all the different viewpoints of people that I get to interact with.
-I have found that I'm still quite young in the industry, so I try to learn from whoever I'm working with and people I hang out with.
+I particularly like working in multidisciplinary teams because I have always found good opportunities to grow in that atmosphere, be it in IT or games or even a car garage.
 ### Resume
 <object style="text-align:center; width: 100%; height: 78vw;" data="/files/GauravNanda_Resume.pdf" type="application/pdf">
 	<p>Hmm, you don't seem to have a PDF plugin for your browser.